-- 9. (1) The members of the subcouncils shall be appointed in a full-time capacity by the Council, which shall give notice in the Gazette of each such appointment. - (2) Unless the Council, for good reasons, determines otherwise, the membership of a subcouncil - - (a) shall not exceed six: and - (b) shall not be restricted to members of the Council. - (3) The Council shall not appoint more than one person representing any participant in the Council on a particular subcouncil. - (4) If a member of a subcouncil is for any reason unable to perform the duties of his or her office, the Council may appoint in writing a substitute member to act in the place of the member concerned, and for that purpose that substitute member shall have all the powers and duties of the member concerned.
+- 9. (1) The members of the subcouncils shall be appointed in a full-time capacity by the Council, which shall give notice in the Gazette of each such appointment. - (2) The membership of a subcouncil - - (a) shall not be restricted to members of the Council; - (b) in the case of the subcouncils referred to in section 8(1)(b), (c) and (g), shall be eight in number; - (c) in the case of the subcouncils referred to in section 8(1)(a), (d), (e) and (f), shall be six in number. - (3) The Council shall not appoint more than one person representing any participant in the Council on a particular subcouncil. - (4) If a member of a subcouncil is for any reason unable to perform the duties of his or her office, the Council may appoint in writing a substitute member to act in the place of the member concerned, and for that purpose that substitute member shall have all the powers and duties of the member concerned.

-Vacation of office, removal from office and filling of vacancies in subcouncils appoint another member to that subcouncil and give notice of such appointment in the Gazette.
+Vacation of office, removal from office and filling of vacancies in subcouncils

-- 10. (1) If the Council is satisfied that a member of a subcouncil is unable to perform his or her duties satisfactorily, the Council shall remove that member from office and give notice of such removal in the Gazette. - (2) If a member of a subcouncil dies, resigns from office (which shall be in writing to the Council) or is removed from office in terms of subsection (1), the Council shall
+10. (1) If the Council is satisfied that a member of a subcouncil is unable to perform his or her duties satisfactorily, the Council shall remove that member from office and give notice of such removal in the Gazette.

+(2) If a member of a subcouncil dies, resigns from office (which shall be in writing to the Council) or is removed from office in terms of subsection (1), the Council shall appoint another member to that subcouncil and give notice of such appointment in the Gazette.